Should I Call Police to the Scene of My Car Accident?

 A police officer's presence at the scene—and the resulting police report—may be crucial to your car accident injury claim.

-• provide or call for emergency medical care (of course, when someone has serious car accident injuries, you should call 911 as soon as possible, before calling the police)
+• call for emergency medical care (of course, when someone has serious car accident injuries, you should call 911 as soon as possible, before calling the police)

 • protect the accident scene, and